ohdsi-studies/EhdenAlopecia/README.md

 # How to run
 Follow these instructions for setting up your R environment, including RTools and Java.

-Clone the Ehdenaloopecia package into your local R environment.
+Clone the EhdenAlopecia package into your local R environment.

 Open your study package in RStudio.
 Use the following code to install all the dependencies: